SeanyWang/despecs/LGspecs.md

 </ls></page>
 ```

+Once table of contents texts are typed in their original sequence location, please remember to copy them to the file's `<meta>` section too and organize into the format specified [here](TOCspecs.md).

 # Images

 Type `<img />` to mark the location of an image without any caption, title, or embedded texts.